Worldremit/blog-trace-context-management-public/README.md

 The way the context is passed depends on the transport protocol used.
 The most common way is the usage of headers (REST, messaging).

 The management of the tracing context should be transparent to the rest of the service.
 It should be an aspect shared by all microservices, so the context is not "lost" when a request is sent to a service that does not support tracing.
-Most of the implementations require some configuration, and then tracing propagation magic just happens.
+Most implementations require some configuration and then tracing propagation magic happens.

 # Problem

-The tracing context propagation works as long as the calls between services are uninterrupted.
+The tracing context propagation works if the calls between services are uninterrupted.
-Whenever there is a need to execute some part of the request processing at a later time, the propagation may be broken.
+The propagation may be broken when a service executes some part of the request later in a different thread.
 An example is saving a task to be executed later in DB.
 Another one is sending a message using an outbox pattern - which means saving a request to send a message in a DB and then sending the actual message asynchronously.